ibbles/LearningUnreal/Level Viewport.md

 Collision shapes will be used if available, otherwise the origin of the object is placed on top of the thing below.

 Left-click an object in the Viewport to select it.
+If this doesn't work then check the Allow Translucent Selection option in [[Main Tool Bar]] > Gear.
 The selected object is highlighted in the [[Outliner]] panel and the [[Property|Properties]] for that object is shown in the [[Details Panel]].
 Hold Shift when clicking to select multiple objects.
 Hold Ctrl when clicking to toggle selection of the object.